pyvisa/pyvisa/docs/source/introduction/shell.rst

     pyvisa-shell -b py

-uses python-py as backend instead of ni backend, for situation when ni not installed.
+uses python-py as backend instead of ivi backend, for situation when ivi not installed.